 The Waddell Ranch properties are mature producing properties, and all of the major oil fields are currently being waterflooded for the purpose of facilitating enhanced recovery.
 Proved reserves and estimated future net revenues attributable to the properties are included in the reserve reports summarized below.
 The owner of the Underlying Properties for Waddell Ranch does not own the full working interest in any of the tracts constituting the Waddell Ranch properties and, therefore, implementation of any development programs will require approvals of other working interest holders as well as the owner of the Underlying Properties.
 In addition, implementation of any development programs will be dependent upon oil and gas prices currently being received and anticipated to be received in the future.
-There were 3 gross (0 net) drill wells completed on the Waddell Ranch properties during 2019.
-At December 31, 2019, there were 0 drill wells and 0 workover in progress on the Waddell Ranch properties.
-There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties during 2018.
-At December 31, 2018, there were 1 drill wells and 1 workover in progress on the Waddell Ranch properties.
-There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties during 2017.
-At December 31, 2017, there were 0 drill wells and 1 workover in progress on the Waddell Ranch properties.
+There were 16 gross (6 net) drill wells completed on the Waddell Ranch properties during 2020.
+At December 31, 2020, there were 4 drill wells and 3 workover in progress on the Waddell Ranch properties.
+There were 3 gross (0 net) drill wells and 0 workover in progress on the Waddell Ranch properties.
+There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties.
+There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties.
+At December 31, 2018, there was 1 drill well and 1 workover in progress on the Waddell Ranch properties.

-BROG has advised the Trustee that the total amount of capital expenditures for 2019 with regard to the Waddell Ranch properties totaled \$6.6 million (gross).
+Blackbeard has advised the Trustee that the total amount of capital expenditures for 2020 with regard to the Waddell Ranch properties totaled \$10.4 million (gross).
 Capital expenditures include the cost of remedial and maintenance activities.
-The amount spent on remedial and maintenance activities is approximately \$3.3 million of the budgeted amount projected by BROG for 2019.
+The amount spent on remedial and maintenance activities was approximately \$71,000 of the amount expended by Blackbeard in 2020.

-BROG has advised the Trustee that the capital expenditures budget for 2020 totals approximately \$1.35 million (gross) (\$0.6 million net to the Trust), of which approximately \$1.35 million (gross) is attributable to facilities.
-Accordingly, there is a 88% decrease in capital expenditures for 2020 as compared with the 2019 capital expenditures.
-The major reason for the variance is the decreased prices.
-There will be no new drill wells and no recompletions in 2020 as compared to 2 new drill wells and 0 recompletion in 2019.
-The foregoing capital expenditures budget may be subject to revision after Blackbeard assumes the role of operator of the Waddell Ranch properties on April 1, 2020.
+Blackbeard has advised the Trustee that the capital expenditures budget for 2021 totals approximately \$86.6 million (gross) (\$32.5 million net to the Trust), of which approximately \$1.5 million (gross) is attributable to facilities.
+Accordingly, there is a \$76.2 million increase in capital expenditures for 2021 as compared with the 2020 capital expenditures.
+There will be 91 new drill wells and 24 recompletions in 2021 as compared to 16 new drill wells and 3 recompletion in 2020.

-The Trustee has been advised that, effective November 1, 2019, BROG sold its interests in the Waddell Ranch properties to Blackbeard Operating, LLC ("Blackbeard").
+The Trustee has been advised that, effective November 1, 2019, BROG sold its interests in the Waddell Ranch properties to Blackbeard.
 In conjunction with the transfer and assignment of the Waddell Ranch properties, BROG also assigned to Blackbeard all of its rights, title and interest in and to the Net Overriding Royalty Conveyance (Permian Basin Royalty Trust - Waddell Ranch) dated November 1, 1980.
-BROG will continue to handle all operations and accounting on behalf of Blackbeard until March 31, 2020.
+BROG handled all operations and accounting on behalf of Blackbeard until March 31, 2020.